 They remind me of potatoes my maternal grandmother made.
 She wasn’t much of a cook, but there was one thing she could cook really well- Leg of Lamb with Roasted Potatoes.
 She would cook the potatoes in the pan with the lamb and they would absorb all of the lamb juices and get crispy on the outside.
 Both my mother and I tried in vain to replicate them.

-The flavor of these Melting Potatoes, a recipe from Cook’s Country, is almost spot on even though there is no lamb involved.
+The flavor of these potatoes, a recipe from Cook’s Country, is almost spot on even though there is no lamb involved.
 You do add some chicken broth to the pan towards the end of cooking.
 The chicken broth gives the potatoes a very different (and delicious) flavor from any other potatoes I have cooked before.
 Next time I make them, I might try using beef broth instead.

 Potatoes on a plate with peas and chicken in background.

-Note: You can make these Vegetarian by using vegetable broth.
+You can make these Vegetarian by using vegetable broth.
 I do that for my daughter and I’m not sure how they compare in taste to the chicken broth ones because I haven’t tasted them, but she yums them up.

 Melting Potatoes